port-labs/port-docs/docs/guides/all/sync-service-entities-to-incident-io.md

 While the guide enables you to sync service entities from Port to Incident IO, there are a few limitations to keep in mind:
 - Port properties such as aggregated and mirror properties cannot be directly synced to incident.io
-- Incident IO can currently ingest up to **50,000 catalog items**, so keep this limit in mind when scaling your service catalog.
+- incident.io can currently ingest up to **50,000 catalog items**, so keep this limit in mind when scaling your service catalog.